bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

 ## Data are observations about the world

-* You might have a strong association between the word "data" and "numbers in a computer"
+* You might have a strong association between the word "data" and "numbers in a computer."
-* Data is really a more general term about _information_
+* Data is really a more general term about _information_.
-    * Medieval European maps, for example, were made up of "data" that were gathered from sources of evidence like the passages of the Bible
+    * Medieval European maps, for example, were made up of "data" that were gathered from sources of evidence like the passages of the Bible.

 <aside>